 If feeding children under the age of 5 the grapes should be sliced in half lengthwise or in quarters for ages 1 and younger.
 This is because they're a choking hazard and is simply a safety precaution.

 A simple no condiment meat and cheese sandwich could hold up on the skewer.
-Condiments may hold up if lightly applied, but unlike pb&j’s where they stick to itself, condiments on a meat sandwich usually repel the other slice which could create a big mess here.
+Condiments may hold up if lightly applied, but unlike pb and j's where they stick to themselves, condiments on a meat sandwich usually repel the other slice which could create a big mess here.

 Actually, yes.
 Depending on the age and strength of the child making the skewers, you can use some veggies on there.
 The strength needed to stab through them can be a little too much for a younger child though.

 For vegetable suggestions, look at the typical veggie tray at a grocery store.
 The cherry tomatoes, cauliflower, broccoli, and celery could all be stabbed with a skewer.
 Harder veggies like a carrot may split and not hold up well.
 Use your judgment or try a few different types yourself to get an idea.

 Check out how to make PBJ on a stick with these simple step-by-step instructions:

 - Make peanut butter and jelly sandwiches.
 Slice off the crusts and then cut into 4 squares.

 - Wash, dry, and slice any large pieces of fruit.
 (Apples, bananas, strawberries).

 - Using a wooden skewer, stab through the fruits, marshmallows, and sandwich pieces as desired using the pointy end to go through them first.

 Looking for more edible kid crafts?
 Check these out!